 Yes!
 Each student will be assigned a random, computer-generated selection appointment time—with the earliest (best) numbers being assigned to those with the most semesters on campus.
 The longer you have lived on campus, the earlier your time will be.

 Greiner Hall and Creekside Village East (1-11) is designed for our second-year (sophomore) students, as determined by high school graduation (or equivalent) date.

 Yes!
 All current/returning students who wish to live on campus next year will self-select their housing; this includes residence halls, Greiner Hall and apartment spaces.
 Apartments are typically for upperclass and graduate students.
 Greiner Hall and Creekside East (1-11) apartments are for second-year students.

-To start, on the day of the process you'll be provided a link to the Select Your Room option in our housing reservation system, where you will choose the red 'Housing Portal' link, using the username and password sent to you with your reservation number.
+To start, on the day of the process you'll be provided a link to the Select Your Room option in our housing reservation system.
+You will log in using the username and password sent to you with your selection number.
 Please note, you will not be able to access this site until the day of the process.

 If you cannot make the scheduled time for the online process, you may complete an online “proxy” form by the preference deadline.
-The Housing Operations Office will select a room for you.
+The Housing Services Office will select a room for you.